brunofauth/fzf-but-typed/README.md

     python -m fzf_but_typed compatibility

-To se if, regardless of the version in question, your fzf's CLI is identical to mine, `clone` this repository, `cd` into it and run `./diff-man-pages.sh`, like this (assuming you're in an unix-like operating system):
+To se if, regardless of the version in question, your fzf's CLI is identical to mine, `clone` this repository, `cd` into it and run ` make man-diff`, like this (assuming you're in an unix-like operating system):

     git clone "https://github.com/brunofauth/fzf_but_typed"
     cd fzf_but_typed
-    ./diff-man-pages.sh
+    make man-diff

 If any features you want to use are missing and that's sufficiently important to you, you can clone this repo, add that functionality and submit a pull